Turbocharge Your Mac Terminal: The Ultimate Starship and Ghostty Setup Guide

 source ~/.zshrc

-Now, use z instead of cd.
-For example, z proj jumps to your ~/Projects directory if it’s frequently used.
-Over time, zoxide prioritizes your most-visited directories, making navigation effortless.
+Use z instead of cd.
+For example, z proj jumps to your ~/Projects directory if you use it often.
+Zoxide prioritizes your most-visited directories over time.
 Learn more at zoxide’s documentation.

 Step 8: Install eza for Prettier Directory Listings

-Note: eza is the modern replacement for ls (and what many people mean when they reference “exa” in older tutorials).
+Note: eza is the modern replacement for ls (what people mean when they reference “exa” in older tutorials).

-Replace the default ls command with eza, a modern tool that provides colorized, icon-rich directory listings.
+Replace the default ls command with eza, which provides colorized, icon-rich directory listings.

 brew install eza

-Add aliases to your ~/.zshrc for a better experience (again: add these once, don’t repeatedly append them):
+Add aliases to your ~/.zshrc (add these once, don’t repeatedly append them):

 open -e ~/.zshrc